danmj/eCommercePlate-frontend/README.md

 ## Tech/Framework

-Uses the React.js framework for the frontend with Redux middleware.
+Uses the React.js framework with Redux middleware.
 Backend API is hosted on a Ruby on Rails server.

 ## Credits